 Seven studies reported data on skinfold thickness.
 Studies reported data on both specific skinfold locations (triceps or sub-scapular) and sums across locations.
 Where both were reported, sums of skinfold thickness were used in this analysis.
 Table 2 gives the results of the bivariate analysis.
 There were no studies reporting data for predicting overweight in girls.
 Appendix figure 2a shows the sensitivity and specificity data from each study and the summary ROC curve.
 There were too few studies to produce ROC curves by gender.

 Skinfold thickness correctly detected 72.5% of obese children when compared to the reference standards with a false positive rate of 6.3% (93.7% specificity).
 So most obese children were correctly identified and few non-obese children incorrectly classified as obese, but using skinfold thickness missed over one-quarter of obese children.
 Skinfold thickness detected more overweight children (78% sensitivity), but had a higher, 9.7% false-positive rate (90.3% specificity).
+There were too few studies of skinfold thickness to reliably perform any subgroup analyses.

 Waist circumference